 - have pain

-Recognising the symptoms of high blood calcium is very important so that you can ask your doctor for help as soon as possible.
-Drinking plenty of fluids and staying physically active can help to prevent it.
+Recognising the symptoms of high blood calcium is important so that you can ask your doctor for help as soon as possible.

 Treating high calcium